AlexPoltak/vrs_cvicenie_3/README.md

     BaseFrame *transformFrame(BaseFrame &frame,int frameID=0,int colormode=0);
 ```

-3. You get transformed frame(frame points) in global coordinates also by using method:
+3. You can get transformed frame(frame points) in global coordinates also by using method:

     - `frame` - frame that will be transformed
     - `frameID` - ID of frame